 Although Pennsylvania’s MMP has been around for almost five years now, medical cannabis still has a ways to go.
-While many of its neighbors are actively striving for easier access to medical marijuana, Pennsylvania is still adamant in confusing its patient community with its contradictory laws.
+While many of its neighbors are actively striving for easier access to medical marijuana, Pennsylvania is still adamant in confusing its patient community with its contradictory drug testing laws.

 The common question of: How does my patient status reflect on me in society’s eyes?
 Has unfortunately become a vital consideration when applying for your medical marijuana license in Pennsylvania.
 Why has it come to this?
 Well…

 Sad as it may be, in many social situations, your status as an MMJ patient can sometimes speak for you.
 And you need to be aware of what it can say, especially in the workplace.
 To some employers, medical cannabis is as controversial a topic as you can find.
 And it can place you right in the center of some rather uncomfortable conversations.

 Thankfully, all hope is not lost.
 Your choice for better health should still be worn as a badge of honor and pride.
 So let’s take a look at your best options for navigating the stormy waters of the Pennsylvania drug testing laws with your head held high.

 How The Pennsylvania Drug Laws Affect Patients in the Workplace

 At its core, the state of Pennsylvania offers its patients some legal protection from a hostile work environment.
 Still, stopping short of direct discrimination, chances are you will be treated differently for your condition.
 Why?
 The answer is quite simple.

 In truth, medical cannabis carries a certain social taboo with it.
 While we are all actively working on its normalization, the best thing you can do as a socially-active patient is to accept reality as-is.
 More than that?
 Face the facts head-on and be aware of what an employer has the right to do.